OpenRiak/riak_test/doc/SIMPLE_SETUP.md

 ## Run Tests

-There are two primary ways of running tests: as a group; or an running a single test in isolation.
+There are two primary ways of running tests: as a group; or running a single test in isolation.

 ### Run a test 'group'